ProkopenkoAleksandr/UsersWithGPSTestTask/README.md

 UIKit without Storyboard and XIBs, only layout with code

 #### Improvements
-Additionally, error handling was made if the user denies access to geolocation
+* Error handling if the user denies access to geolocation
+* Loading indicator while obtaining geolocation to improve user experience with the application